 Kelly is a member of Gold Fields’ regional executive, with oversight and responsibility for both operational performance, regional strategy, and culture.
 A passionate advocate for her industry, and issues including diversity/inclusion and education, Kelly is Vice-Chair of the Board of the Gold Industry Group, and is a member of the CME Gender Reference Committee.
 She was a finalist in the 2017 CME Women in Resources Awards, and a winner in the 2018 Business News 40under40 awards.

-Philip Mitchell is an award winning director and puppeteer with more than two decades experience working in puppetry and visual theatre in Australia.
-He has been Artistic Director of Spare Parts Puppet Theatre for 14 years.
+Philip Mitchell is an award-winning director and puppeteer with nearly three decades experience working in puppetry and visual theatre in Australia.
+He has been Artistic Director of Spare Parts Puppet Theatre for 17 years.

 Philip is committed to nurturing new artistic leaders in puppetry through Australia’s only tertiary education unit at WAAPA and training programs like FirstHand.